SwapnilPurohit/SOR_26/README.md

         ]
     )
 ```

-Lets rebuild the workspace and launch the robot
+Rebuild and launch:
 ```bash
 ros2 launch erc_gazebo_sensors spawn_robot.launch.py
 ```

-Now you can see the image stream

 ![alt text][image5]

-If you cant see camera window at right bottom of Rviz, then goto Add --> by topic --> image
+> If you don't see the camera window in RViz, go to Add → By topic → image.

-You can also see the image renderings using `rqt` tool of ROS
+You can also view it via `rqt`:

 ![alt text][image6]

-Just type `rqt` in another terminal, then goto plugins --> visualization --> image view

-Refresh if you cant see
+Type `rqt` in a terminal → Plugins → Visualization → Image View (refresh if needed).

-## Image Transport
+#### Image Transport

-We can see that both `/camera/camera_info` and `/camera/image` topics are forwarded.
-Although this is still not the ideal way to forward the camera image from Gazebo.
-ROS has a very handy feature with it's image transport protocol plugins, it's able to automatically compress the video stream in the background without any additional work on our side.
-But this feature doesn't work together with `parameter_bridge`.
-Without compression the 640x480 camera stream consumes almost 20 MB/s network bandwidth which is unacceptable for a wireless mobile robot.

-Therefore there is a dedicated `image_bridge` node in the `ros_gz_image` package.
-Let's modify our launch file:

-Comment the camera_image topic from gz_bridge_node
-because we'll use a separate node to forward the compressed image only
+Both `/camera/camera_info` and `/camera/image` are now forwarded, but raw, uncompressed video at 640x480 consumes ~20 MB/s — too much for a wireless mobile robot.
+ROS's image transport plugins can compress the stream automatically, but this doesn't work with `parameter_bridge`.
+Instead, we use the dedicated `image_bridge` node from `ros_gz_image`.

+Comment out the raw image topic in `gz_bridge_node` (we'll forward only the compressed image separately):
 ```python
     # Node to bridge /cmd_vel and /odom
     gz_bridge_node = Node(